On the Bias of Next-Token Predictors Toward Systematically Inefficient Reasoning: A Shortest-Path Case Study: Results

 \paragraph{Sampling at non-zero temperature.}

-To facilitate the imitation of stochastic behaviors for the $\eta=0$ and $\eta=+5$RR models, we try exploring the effect of raising the sampling temperature $T$.
+To facilitate the imitation of stochastic behaviors for the $\eta=0$ and $\eta=+5$ (RR) models, we try exploring the effect of raising the sampling temperature.
 Counter-intuitively, larger temperatures are found to regularize the verbosity of the generated sequences instead of encouraging it, as already noted in \cite{holtzman2019curious}.
-In Fig.\,\ref{fig:redundancy}(b) and Fig.\,\ref{fig:temperature}(b), the best performance of the two models is recorded when the reasoning trace lengths become more compatible with those of the corresponding training examples, at $T>0.5$ --- a temperature range compatible with the recommended one in \cite{deepseekai2025deepseekr1incentivizingreasoningcapability}.
+In Fig.\,\ref{fig:redundancy}(b) and Fig.\,\ref{fig:temperature}(b), the best performance of the two models is recorded when the reasoning trace lengths become more compatible with those of the corresponding training examples.